Destined for Infamy

 Hair: Sandy Brown Eyes: Blue

-Catherine Bonney arrived in New York City from Devonshire, England in 1846.
+Catherine Bonney arrived in New York City by way of Devonshire, England in 1846.
 She may in fact have originally been from Ireland prior to Immigrating.
-She married William Henry McCarty in 1859, also an immigrant from Ireland.
+She married William Patrick Henry McCarty prior to 1852, also an immigrant from Ireland.
 There is little mention of her husband after he arrived in NYC, just that he died there.
 It was a violent time for Irish labor, unions and mob activity, and of course Southern KGC secret agents were stirring up riots.

 The actual genealogy on the McCarty clan is still sketchy, but it appears the boys were born in the state of New York.
 Catherine moved her sons from New York to Indianapolis and then on to Wichita in the early 1870’s.